If you are interested in participating, contact us!

 Studying the Effectiveness of NRTS: The Free Samples for Health (FreSH) Study

-In the FreSH study, planned to start in February 2023, we will compare AAR + NRTS (NRTS) to enhanced usual care (ET; AAR + electric toothbrush) to test the effectiveness of NRTS in dental practices.
+In the FreSH study, we are comparing AAR + NRTS (NRTS) to enhanced usual care (ET; AAR + electric toothbrush) to test the effectiveness of NRTS in dental practices.
 In this study, 50 practices and 1200 patients will participate.
 We hope the outcomes of this study will aid in the future implementation of NRTS in dental settings.
 Contact us now to participate.

 Participate in Groundbreaking Studies by Becoming a Member Today!